stolostron/rhacm-docs/security/create_config_pol.md

 ## Updating configuration policies

+Learn to update configuration policies by viewing the following section.

 ### Disabling configuration policies

-Complete the following steps to disable your policy: <!--add steps to disable from the CLI if available-->
+Complete the following steps to disable your configuration policy:

 1. Log in to your Red Hat Advanced Cluster Management for Kubernetes console.